paolocrosetto/ExEc_Unito_2025/README.md

 ### Session 1 -- lab session -- WTP in a social context

--   Experimental software and interface: <https://gaelexperience.fr> then blue button then insert an integer 1-12
+-   Experimental software and interface: <https://gaelexperience.fr> then blue button then insert an integer 1-18

 -   Statistical software: anything, but I'll use R

--   the Dan Ariely and Francesca Gino scandal: [**New Yorker article**](https://www.newyorker.com/magazine/2023/10/09/they-studied-dishonesty-was-their-work-a-lie)

--   the Diedrick Stapel scandal: [**New York Times article**](https://www.nytimes.com/2013/04/28/magazine/diederik-stapels-audacious-academic-fraud.html)

 ### Session 2